 Affordable Connectivity Program (ACP)

-Congress recently created the Affordable Connectivity Program, a new long-term, $14 billion program, which will replace the Emergency Broadband Benefit Program.
+Congress created the Affordable Connectivity Program, a long-term, $14 billion program, which replaced the Emergency Broadband Benefit Program.
 This investment in broadband affordability will help ensure consumers can afford the connections needed for work, school, health care and more for a long time.

 Eligible subscribers can receive a maximum monthly benefit of $30 for broadband services.
 The monthly benefit for households on qualifying Tribal lands is $75 per month.